 As an historian of education and the African American experience, I am interested in understanding how communities decide who they will and will not educate.
-I recently published Schooling Citizens: The African American Struggle for Education in Antebellum America (Chicago: University of Chicago Press, 2009).
+In 2009, I published Schooling Citizens: The African American Struggle for Education in Antebellum America (University of Chicago Press).
+Schooling Citizens received the Outstanding Book Award from the History of Education Society in 2010.

 While white residents of antebellum Boston and New Haven forcefully opposed the education of black residents, their counterparts in slaveholding Baltimore did little to resist the establishment of African American schools.
 Such discrepancies suggest that white opposition to black education was not a foregone conclusion.
 Through the comparative lenses of these three cities, she shows why opposition erupted where it did across the United States during the same period that gave rise to public education.